What to Buy in Istanbul

 If you’re looking for an eye-catching feature for your living room, or you’re keen to treat a loved one to a special, unique gift, look no further than the incredible collection of handmade carpets and rugs.

-Turkish rugs have long been associated with quality and durability, as well as aesthetic appeal, and they remain a popular choice for tourists looking to shop up a storm in Istanbul.
+Turkish carpets have long been associated with quality and durability, as well as aesthetic appeal, and they remain a popular choice for tourists looking to shop up a storm in Istanbul.

-Rugs come in all sizes and colors, and many are adorned with the traditional Turkish Holbein pattern, which was developed by the Seljuk Turks.
+Rugs come in all sizes and colors, and many are adorned with the traditional Turkish Holbein pattern, which was developed by the Turks in Anatolia.
+If you would like to learn more about the history of the carpets, you may also check Istanbul Turkish Rugs website after reading this post.

 As you stroll around the beautiful city of Istanbul, taking in the views, you’ll notice an abundance of colorful, patterned tiles.
 These distinctive, alluring tiles are known as Iznik tiles, and they date back to the Ottoman Empire era.